 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on December 16, 2013.
-All Committee members were present.
-Regent James C. Dawson was present for Executive Session, but did not vote on any case or action.
-Regent James R. Tallon, Jr. was present for Public Session, but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on December 15, 2014.
+All Committee members were present, except Regent James E. Cottrell, who was excused.
+Regent James C. Dawson, Regent T. Andrew Brown and Regent James R. Tallon, Jr. were also present but did not vote on any case or action.

 Professional Discipline Cases

-Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 4 cases.
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 28 consent order applications and 5 surrender applications be granted.
+Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 7 cases, with four members of the committee voting acceptance of the report in the matters of Lawrence William Rupp, Sr., L.P.N., R.N., Cal.
+Nos.
+26749 and 26750 and with Regent Josephine Victoria Finn voting in opposition to the report in such matters.
+In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 55 consent order applications and 11 surrender applications be granted.
 [PPC EXS (A) 1-3]

-These recommendations are made following the review of 37 cases involving eight licensed practical nurses, six registered professional nurses, four licensed practical nurses who are also registered professional nurses, three massage therapists, one certified public accountant, one chiropractor, one dentist, one land surveyor, one licensed clinical social worker, one licensed master social worker, one pharmacist, one podiatrist, one respiratory therapist who is also a respiratory therapy technician, one veterinarian, and one veterinary medicine professional corporation.
+These recommendations are made following the review of 73 cases involving thirteen licensed practical nurses, twelve registered professional nurses, eight certified public accountants, six licensed practical nurses who are also registered professional nurses, four professional engineers, three massage therapists, three pharmacists, two dentists, two registered professional nurses who are also nurse practitioners, one acupuncturist, one architect, one cytotechnologist, one dental hygienist, one licensed clinical social worker, one licensed master social worker, one licensed master social worker who is also a licensed clinical social worker, one physical therapist, one physical therapist assistant, one veterinarian, and one veterinary technician.

 Your Committee recommends the following:

-That the application of Thomas Butti for the restoration of his license to practice as a chiropractor in the State of New York be denied.
-[PPC EXS (A) 4]
+That the application for the restoration of the physician license of Ivan D’Souza be denied.

 MOTION FOR ACTION BY FULL BOARD